kapicorp/kapitan/README.md

     lint                linter for inventory and secrets
     init                initialize a directory with the recommended kapitan project skeleton.
-    validate            validates the compile output against schemas as specified in inventory
+    validate            validate the compile output against schemas as specified in inventory

 optional arguments: